EvenTopland/3Debuff-Addon/README.md

 3Debuff Addon for Blender 4.1.1+ (Tested on Blender 4.1.1 for Mac)

-This addon is made for fun for the [Digitalist](https://www.youtube.com/channel/UCNgDdit4SL71T3ZxThn2jyw) youtube channel.
+This addon is made for fun for https://3debuff.com/

+On 3Debuff.com, you pick a random card that adds a challenge to using Blender.
+Some of these cards require this addon.

 ### DISCLAIMER
 This addon is primarily for entertainment purposes and may contain bugs that could affect your preferences.
 Backup your preferences before use and use it at your own risk.